Here's how you and your children can have healthy teeth and keep trips to the dentist to a minimum.

 Help your child have healthy teeth for life by having a good dental health routine.

 Read more about how to look after your children's teeth.

 More and more teenagers (and some adults) are having braces and orthodontics to straighten their teeth.

 Have regular dental check-ups

 Have regular check-ups with your dentist.
-Don't put off going for a check-up.
+Do not put off going for a check-up.
 Detecting problems early can mean they're easier to treat.

-If problems aren't treated, they may lead to damage that's harder, or even impossible, to repair.
+If problems are not treated, they may lead to damage that's harder, or even impossible, to repair.

 There are a wide range of dental treatments available.
 Some, such as fillings and root canal treatment, are readily available on the NHS.

 Others, such as cosmetic dentistry, are only available on the NHS in certain circumstances.

 For information on who can get free dentistry and what to expect from your dentist, see how to find an NHS dentist.